Electroosmotic lubrication flow in constricted microchannels with a compliant wall and DLVO interactions: Introduction

 \section{Introduction}

-Electroosmotic flow (EOF) has emerged as one of the most suitable transport mechanisms in micro and nanofluidic systems \cite{saville1977electrokinetic,ren2001interfacial,probstein2005physicochemical,hunter2013zeta} to transport charged fluids and ions, due to the interaction of the applied potential with mobile counterions within electrical double layers (EDLs) adjacent to the solid-liquid interfaces.
-In the thin-EDL limit, the fluid flow in the bulk region shows a plug-like profile with interfacial slip governed by the classical Helmholtz-Smoluchowski (HS) relation.
+Electroosmotic flow (EOF) has emerged as a premier mechanism for driving charged fluids and ions in micro- and nanofluidic systems\cite{saville1977electrokinetic, ren2001interfacial, probstein2005physicochemical, hunter2013zeta}, governed by the interaction of an applied electric field with mobile counterions within the electrical double layers (EDLs) adjacent to solid-liquid interfaces.
+In the thin-EDL limit, the fluid flow in the bulk region shows a plug-like profile with interfacial slip governed by the classical Helmholtz--Smoluchowski (HS) relation.
 Beyond this classical regime, induced charge electroosmosis and related nonlinear electrokinetic effects have been shown to modify the near wall slip and flow structure under strong applied fields \cite{schnitzer2012induced}.
+In this work we restrict attention to thin nonoverlapping double layers and quasi-Ohmic conduction, and we neglect induced charge electroosmosis, concentration polarization, and electrokinetic cross coupling.
 This framework underpins a wide range of applications in science and engineering, such as biosensing, chemical separations, drug delivery, and iontronic circuitry and electroosmotic diode/nanovalve devices \cite{wong2004electrokinetics,fiechtner2003faceted,gu2022electrokinetics,fernandez2021concentration,koyama2021electro}.
 Traditional microfluidic devices have primarily considered rigid channel walls with simple geometries, which enable analytical treatment of flow dynamics to optimize performance under different flow conditions.
 However, the shift toward soft and flexible materials in advanced microfluidics introduces new physics.
-Substrates such as polydimethylsiloxane (PDMS), hydrogels, and biological membranes possess elastic moduli orders of magnitude lower than those of conventional materials, allowing substantial wall deformation even under small electroosmotic stresses \cite{chakraborty2012fluid,yu2013deformable,ozsun2013non,mehboudi2018one,wang2019theory,guyard2022elastohydrodynamic,greidanus2022response}.
+Substrates such as polydimethylsiloxane (PDMS), hydrogels, and biological membranes possess elastic moduli orders of magnitude lower than those of conventional materials, allowing substantial wall deformation even under small flow induced pressure loads \cite{chakraborty2012fluid,yu2013deformable,ozsun2013non,mehboudi2018one,wang2019theory,guyard2022elastohydrodynamic,greidanus2022response}.
 These deformations alter the local channel geometry and pressure distribution resulting in a coupled fluid structure interaction (FSI) at low Reynolds numbers, where elastic and interfacial effects dominate the inertia \cite{essink2021regimes,karan2021generalization,roy2024fluid}.